Now and then someone asks me—actually, a thinly veiled accusation—whether I am a Marcionite, and I find that utterly

 Otherwise, the name-calling is simply a way of shutting down discussion, no different from similar debate moves like, “That sounds like something Hitler would say,” or “That sounds just like the snake in the Garden of Eden.”

 Instead of, “Wow you’re a Marcionite (so sad), fare-well,” try, “What you are saying here reminds me of something I learned a while back called Marcionism.
 Do you think there are two Gods?
 No?
 Do you think the Old Testament should be tossed in the trash?
 No?
 OK, good.
 So help me understand what you are saying.”

 That wasn’t so hard, was it?
 No, it wasn’t.

 To say there are two Gods in the Bible is Marcionism.
 To say that the one God is portrayed in various—even conflicting—ways is simply a matter of reading the Bible in English and acknowledging that the biblical writers were not always on the same page.

-My big concern in all this is that the charge of Marcionism simply deflects from the real theological/hermeneutical problem of divine violence by giving a false sense of having solved the problem.
+My big concern in all this is that the knee-jerk charge of Marcionism simply deflects from the real theological/hermeneutical problem of Scripture by giving a false sense of having solved the problem.